Ansly Damus et al. v. Nielsen et al.

 On August 1, the parties filed a Stipulation and Proposed Protective Order for the release of detainees’ private information, and on August 2 the Court entered it.
 On August 28 the Court held a status conference and ordered Defendants to produce a monthly updated spreadsheet showing progress on parole determinations.
 Attorneys at IRP created a practice advisory for the local immigration bar, and distributed it through the affiliates, to ensure that the Order can be employed by all putative class members.

 On September 7 Plaintiffs filed a Motion to Compel the production of documents and testimony that would show Defendants’ progress in complying with the Preliminary Injunction Order or, in the alternative, an Order to Show Cause why Defendants should not be held in contempt of the preliminary injunction.
 On September 25 Defendants filed their opposition to our brief, and on October 4 we filed a Reply.

 Since the Court granted the preliminary injunction, seven of the nine named plaintiffs have been released on parole.
-On September 4, we sent a letter to ICE demanding the release of the remaining two plaintiffs by September 10.
-On September 11, after Defendants did not release these two plaintiffs, Plaintiffs filed two petitions for writ of habeas corpus, one in U.S. District Court for the Eastern District of Michigan (see below) and one in U.S. District Court for the District of Columbia.
+On September 4, we sent a letter to ICE demanding the release of the remaining two named plaintiffs by September 10.
+On September 11, after Defendants did not release these two plaintiffs, Plaintiffs filed two petitions for writ of habeas corpus, one in U.S. District Court for the Eastern District of Michigan (see our case, Damus v.
+Director; Bureau of Immigration & Customs Enforcement, et al.) and one in U.S. District Court for the District of Columbia.